FREVA-CLINT/freva/docs/source/Freva.rst

 either because you've setup an instance yourself or one has been setup by the freva *admin* team.
 Hence this section assumes that you know how to get to access to the python environment that has freva installed.
-If this is not the case please contact one of your freva admins of the :ref:`FAQ` section for help.
+If this is not the case please contact one of your freva admins or the `Frequently Asked Questions <FAQ.html>`_ section for help.

 The ``databrowser`` module
 ==========================